ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 The naive approach for accounting would be to simply call `AtomicLong.getAndAdd()` with new requests and `AtomicLong.addAndGet()` for decrementing based on how many elements were emitted.

-The problem with this is that the Reactive-Streams specification declares `Long.MAX_VALUE` as the upper bound for outstanding requests (interprets it as the unbounded mode) but adding two large longs may overflow the `long` into a negative value.
+The problem with this is that the Reactive Streams specification declares `Long.MAX_VALUE` as the upper bound for outstanding requests (interprets it as the unbounded mode) but adding two large longs may overflow the `long` into a negative value.
 In addition, if for some reason, there are more values emitted than were requested, the subtraction may yield a negative current request value, causing crashes or hangs.

 Therefore, both addition and subtraction have to be capped at `Long.MAX_VALUE` and `0` respectively.
 Since there is no dedicated `AtomicLong` method for it, we have to use a Compare-And-Set loop.
 (Usually, requesting happens relatively rarely compared to emission amounts thus the lack of dedicated machine code instruction is not a performance bottleneck.)